openpublishoperation/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/New-AzureRmADServicePrincipal.md

 ```

 ## DESCRIPTION
-Creates a new azure active directory service principal.
+Creates a new azure Active Directory service principal.

 Note: The cmdlet also implicitly creates an application and sets its properties (if the ApplicationId is not provided).
 In order to update the application specific parameters please use Set-AzureRmADApplication cmdlet.